-6. a.
-2) Employees in the program are responsible for checking the posted schedule.
+- 6. a.
+4) Employees in the program are responsible for checking the posted schedule.
 Employees will arrange for their own replacement whenever possible.
 Forms have been made available for reporting changes.
-They must be signed by both employees requesting a change.
-Substitutions due to unplanned leave will be handled by the Supervisor.

-6. a.
-3) Substitutions due to unplanned leave will be handled by the supervisor as follows: The first employee of the qualifying classification for the succeeding week(s) will be asked to substitute for the missing employee for each day absent up to 1 week.
+They must be signed by both employees requesting a change and provided to the supervisor.
+Substitutions due to unplanned leave will be handled by the supervisor. - 6. a.
+5) Substitutions due to unplanned leave will be handled by the supervisor as follows: The first employee of the qualifying classification for the succeeding period or week(s) will be asked to substitute for the missing employee for each day absent up to 1 week.
 The substituting employee does not relinquish his/her original scheduled rotation.

-E. 6. b.

-Electrical Distribution System employees shall be compensated at a rate equal to two (2) hours pay per day of such assignment except that Saturday (or its equivalent) shall be compensated at a rate equal of three (3) hours pay and Sunday (or its equivalent) shall be compensated at a rate equal to four (4) hours pay.
+6. b.
+Electrical Distribution System and Communications Shop employees shall be compensated at a rate equal to two (2) hours pay per day of such assignment except that Saturday (or its equivalent) shall be compensated at a rate equal of three (3) hours pay and Sunday (or its equivalent) shall be compensated at a rate equal to four (4) hours pay.
 Holidays observed pursuant to the Memorandum of Understanding shall be compensated at the Sunday rate above.
 The above compensation will be in addition to any normal shift or overtime compensation as spelled out in the Memorandum of Understanding.

-Electrical Supervisors will be compensated from the time they respond to a call.
+Responding employees in the Communications Shop and responding Electrical supervisors will be compensated from the time they receive a call.
 They will be expected to respond directly to the location of the problem.
 In the event the Supervisor on call, or other call out crew member, is called for information between the hours of 10:00 pm and 6:00 am, they will be compensated for a call out.